wooorm/nspell/readme.md

 **nspell** supports many parts of Hunspell-style dictionaries.
-Essentially, the concept of a dictionary consists of one “affix” document, and one or more “dictionary” document.
+Essentially, the concept of a dictionary consists of one “affix” document, and one or more “dictionary” documents.
 The documents are tightly linked, so it’s not possible to use a Dutch affix with an English dictionary document.

 Below is a short introduction, see [hunspell(5)][hunspell-5] for more